SOlaCoder005/ms3-ttt/README.md

 #### **2.5.1 Goals: First-time user**

 1. Interact with a game that is easy to use.
-2. Play a game that is based on strategy and logic
+2. Play a game that is based on strategy and logic.
-3. Play against an online competitor, such as the computer
+3. Play against an online competitor, such as the computer.

 #### **2.5.2 Goals: Re-occurring user**

-4. Beat the computer in a logic game
+4. Beat the computer in a logic game.
-5. Play the game on multiple devices (e.g. phones, tablets and desktop/laptop devices)
+5. Play the game on multiple devices (e.g.  phones, tablets, and desktop/laptop devices).

 #### **2.5.3 Goals: programme Owner**

-6. Design a UI that is easy to use and navigate around
+6. Design a UI that is easy to use and navigate around.
-7. Create and implement a programme that catches invalid responses
+7. Create and implement a programme that catches invalid responses and responds to users’ input.
+8. Provide user with a feature that allows them to personalise their response and visualise their movement(s) in the game.
-8. Create and host a game online that can be used on multiple devices (e.g. phones, tablets and desktop/laptop devices)
+9. Create and host a game online that can be used on multiple devices (e.g.  phones, tablets and desktop/laptop devices).

 ## 3. Content